gbmhunter/blog/content/pages/electronics/circuit-design/capacitive-sensing/capacitor-encoder-design/_index.md

 ---
 author: gbmhunter
 date: 2013-01-31 00:07:38+00:00
+draft: true
 title: Capacitor Encoder Design
 type: page
 url: /electronics/circuit-design/capacitive-sensing/capacitor-encoder-design
 ---

-[latexpage]

 * Overview
 * Terminology
 * How They Work
 * What You Will Need
 * What Resolution/Accuracy Is Possible?
 * PCB Design
 * The Waveforms You Get
 * Firmware And Algorithm

 # Overview

 This page describes how to design a capacitor encoder with just two PCB's with cleverly etched tracks, a capacitance-to-digital converter IC, and a microcontroller with some signal processing/algorithm code.

 # Terminology

 Warning, this is my terminology, and may not be consistent with other designs (as far as I'm aware, there is no industry standard).

 * Encoders: A encoder is a complete system which can be used to measure a position.
 It may have one (relative) or more (two for absolute) **tracks**.
 * Tracks: A sequence of capacitance pads and tracks used for measuring the position of an object.
 One or more of these make up a complete **encoder**.
 A track contains many **channels**.
 * Channels: A channel is a single electrical circuit in which the capacitance can be measured.
 A **track** consists of many channels (e.g. 6).
 The channels capacitance varies as the PCBs slide across one another.
 * Signature Waveform: The expected shape of the waveform made when you group together the capacitance channels for a track.
 The measured capacitance values are made into an array and the compared with the signature waveform by calculating the **correlation coefficient**.

 # How They Work

 <blockquote>The basic principle is two PCB's, which slide across each other.
 The PCB's have multiple specially shaped copper areas, and the capacitance between the copper areas on each PCB change as the PCB's move.
 The capacitances are measured with a CDC (capacitance-to-digital converter), and then a signal processing algorithm is used to determine one PCB's position relative to the other.</blockquote>

 # What You Will Need

 * PCB's with etched "pads" and "finger", more on this later
 * A capacitance-to-digital converter (CDC)
 * A microcontroller
 * A suitable dielectric

 The microcontroller needs to have enough memory and processing speed to do a bit of signal processing.
 I'm not talking intense DSP or FPGA levels of signal processing, but there is enough of it that it does rule out most lower end microcontrollers.
 I would recommend a 32-bit micro with at least 64kB of flash and 8kB of RAM, with a clock speed >24MHz, for processing one absolute capacitive encoder.

 # What Resolution/Accuracy Is Possible?

 I have achieved resolutions of up to 4/100 of a degree with custom-built absolute rotational capacitance encoders, which is equivalent to a 9000 count/rev encoder!
 The accuracy of these measurements was never calculated, although I suspect it would be high.